jfmclaughlin92/aglaeactis/trees_ANGSD/READme.md

-This directory contains the input and output of ANGSD RAxML and IQ-TREE RUNS.
+This directory contains the input and output of ANGSD IQ-TREE RUNS.